-Please note we obviously welcome premiers at the festival, please state in your cover letter if your film is a premier and it's status at the time of submission (North West / UK / Europe / World).
-We are not a premiers only festival and we will consider any film regarding of its status.
+3. Please note we obviously welcome premiers at the festival, please state in your cover letter if your film is a premier and it's status at the time of submission (North West / UK / Europe / World).
+We are not a premiere-only festival and we will consider any film regarding of its status.
 However, if your film has been shown previously in Manchester or you have any planned screening in the City of Manchester it will be disqualified.
 We may make exceptions to this rule in certain circumstances but you must contact us first.

-To submit through the Greater Manchester category, the filmmaker must reside and work in and of the counties of Greater Manchester.
+5. To submit through the Greater Manchester category, the filmmaker must reside and work in and of the counties of Greater Manchester.
 Production must take place in the North West and the director/production company must me based within Greater Manchester (proof of address must me shown).

 2. On receipt of your submission you will receive a confirmation email with a reference number that should be quoted on all future correspondence as well as the film title.

 3. Successful applicants will be informed as early as possible but at the latest one month before the festival if not before.
 Our official notification date is 1st October 2018 (subject to change).
 Once accepted you are not allowed to withdraw your film and you should not accept any other screenings within Greater Manchester prior to the festival or your film will be disqualified.

-4. Due to the large number of entries we cannot guarantee to inform all unsuccessful entrants, so unless informed otherwise, please assume your entry has been unsuccessful on this occasion.
-You may request confirmation or further info if required and we will do our upmost to respond - time permitting.
+4. Due to the large number of entries we cannot guarantee to inform personally all unsuccessful entrants, so unless informed otherwise, please assume your entry has been unsuccessful on this occasion.
+You may request confirmation or further info if required and we will do our best to respond within 48 hours - time permitting.

-8. Successful entrants will receive a complimentary pass for all Festival screenings and two guest tickets for their film screening, but due to the fact that Kino is unfunded we will not be able to cover any costs incurred of attending the festival though we will endeavour to get you the best deal or in guest accommodation when available.
+9. Successful entrants will receive a complimentary pass for all Festival screenings and two guest tickets for their film screening, but due to the fact that Kino is unfunded we will not be able to cover any costs incurred of attending the festival though we will endeavour to get you the best deal or in guest accommodation when available.

 Please note when you submit your film you consent to the following:

 NB: Please note, no film will be shown in its entirety on line.
-We may circulate on our site or on Facebook and twiiter trailers pre-festival and only a select number of films will be shown in a press screening to launch the festival campaign.
+We may circulate on our site or on Facebook, Instagram and Twitter trailers pre-festival and only a select number of films will be shown in a press screening to launch the festival campaign.

-Manchester International Film Festival® was established in 2006 to promote the work of independent filmmakers, to establish an International Film Festival in Manchester and currently deliver the Manchester International Short Film Festival.
+The Company, Manchester International Film Festival® was established in 2006 to promote the work of independent filmmakers, to establish an International Film Festival in Manchester and currently delivers the Manchester International Short Film Festival.